 In 1836, the U.S. Navy established patrols on Biscayne Bay to prevent trading between the Seminole and traders from Cuba or the West Indies.
-That summer Lieutenant L.M.
-Powell landed at the mouth of the Miami River to build a fort that was comprised of blockhouses and other structures to house his troops.
+That summer, Lieutenant L.M.
+Powell landed at the mouth of the Miami River to build a fort comprised of blockhouses and other structures to house his troops.
 The post was named in honor of Commodore Alexander James Dallas, who was then in command of the United States naval forces in the West Indies.

 Lieutenant F. M. Powell remained in command of the fort for about two years.
 The post was then taken over by U.S. Army Colonel William S. Harney of the 2nd Dragoons, who led an attack against Seminole Chief Chakaika in 1840.
 By 1842 the hostilities between the settlers and the Seminole had decreased, and the troops departed.

 Colonel William F. English then established a plantation at the site and planned to develop a town called Miami.
 He advertised the site as ideal for settlement with glowing inducements, such as a description of the extraordinary fertility of the soil.
 By 1844 he had constructed two solid stone buildings, including a house for himself and his family and the longhouse, which was most likely used as slave quarters.
 Colonel English abandoned his plantation during the California Gold Rush.

 The U.S. Army seized the estate as hostilities with the Seminole began again.
 At that time, more buildings were erected, including stables, a blacksmith forge, a hospital, a trading post, and a road from Miami to Fort Lauderdale was blazed.
 The slave quarters were used as barracks.